 Take a Warbler Tour!

 Avid Birder or First Timer - Seeing the warblers is fun with a guide who knows all their secrets!

-1) Central Park: Families & adults.
-Schedule a personalized morning or afternoon in Central Park with Elise - or -
+Morning Warbler Tour in Central Park: Families & adults.
+Schedule a personalized morning or afternoon in Central Park with Elise.
+No birding experience necessary

-2) Follow the Migrants up the Hudson River Valley: Adults Only: Join Avian Adventures' Gerry Griffiths and Elise for 10 days as they begin in Central Park, Jamaica Bay, and follow the tiny migrants up the Hudson River Valley as far as Fort Edward, New York.
-Stay in quaint inns, enjoy fresh local meals.
-We have 5 spots left!
-May 10 - 19, 2017 No previous birding experience necessary.
+12-day Warbler Migration Tour: Follow the Migrants From Manhattan up the Hudson River Valley: Adults Only: Join international birders, Gerry Griffiths and Elise Boeger for 12 days as they begin in Central Park, Jamaica Bay, and follow the tiny migrants up the Hudson River Valley, New York.
+Stay in local inns and hotels, enjoy fresh local meals and great company.
+Moderate to experienced birders, or contact us to see if this is right for you.